JeremyArsenault/cs231n/README.md

 ****************

-Great class, big thanks go out to the lecturer and everyone that made it available to everyone!
+Great class, big thanks go out to the those who made the course and to those that made it available to everyone!

 http://cs231n.stanford.edu/syllabus.html